ArnasBaronas/chat-gpt-sfdc/README.md

 ## 🤝 Development

-If you have suggestions for how this app could be improved, or want to report a bug, open an issue or [write me] an email!
+- If you have suggestions for how this app could be improved, or want to report a bug, open an issue or [write me] an email!
 We'd love all and any contributions.
+- In order to run this application as unmanaged package keep in mind that some component's references have managed packaged **(chatGPT\_\_)** namespace.
+Delete it before deployment.

 [//]: #
 [openai chat-gpt api]: https://openai.com/api/